Lee Kun-hee: First period at Samsung

 Lee joined the Tongyang Broadcasting Company (then an affiliate of the Samsung Group) in 1966, and later went on to work for Samsung's construction and trading company.

-He took over the chairmanship of the conglomerate on 24 December 1987, two weeks after the death of his father, Lee Byung-chul.
+He took over the chairpersonship of the conglomerate on 24 December 1987, two weeks after the death of his father, Lee Byung-chul.
 In 1993, believing that Samsung Group was overly focused on producing large quantities of low-quality goods and was not prepared to compete in quality, Lee famously said, "Change everything except your wife and kids".
 This call was an attempt to drive innovation at the company and to face up to the competition at that time from rivals like Sony Corporation.
 In what is now known as the 'Frankfurt Declaration', he gathered his executives in the German city in 1993, and called for a change in the company's approach to quality, even if it meant lower sales.
 The company went on to become the largest manufacturer of televisions, outpacing Sony in 2006.